-We will continue to expand our services and make improvements to the association’s branches, products, and services.
+First Shore Federal will continue to expand our services and make improvements to the association’s branches, products, and services.

 We will continue to evolve and to invest in technology and services that will meet our customers’ needs while being safe and profitable for the association.

-We enter 2021 with the strongest capital position in our history, a substantial reserve for any loan problems that do arise, an excellent reputation in the communities we serve, a dedicated and experienced staff and an ongoing commitment to customer service and making First Shore Federal the best it can be.
+The association enters 2022 with the strongest capital position in our history, a substantial reserve for any loan problems that do arise, an excellent reputation in the communities we serve, a dedicated and experienced staff and an ongoing commitment to customer service and making First Shore Federal the best it can be.

 We thank our managers and employees for their dedication and ever-present teamwork, our outstanding board of directors for its wisdom, oversight and direction, and our valued customers, our members, for their confidence in and business with First Shore Federal.